 There’s a reason why the Honda S2000 is one of the most iconic sports cars of all time.
-And if you’ve been behind the wheel of this zippy roadster, you’ll know exactly what we mean.
+If you’ve been behind the wheel of this zippy roadster, you’ll know exactly what we mean.

-It’s sport characteristics aside, the S2000 delivers impeccable performance, reliability, and tuning potential.
-All thank’s to Honda’s careful attention to detail and cutting-edge technology for its time.
+Its sport characteristics aside, the S2000 delivers impeccable performance, reliability, and potential as a tuner car.
+All thanks to Honda’s careful attention to detail and cutting-edge technology for its time.

 In this buyer’s guide, we dive deep and review the coveted Honda S2000, right from the car’s power and specs to common problems, reliability, and so much more.